btrask/stronglink/SUBSTANCE.md

 		- There's still an argument for putting the shorter term first
 	- Complicated solutions better solve very important problems
 	- Go out of your way to keep common things simple (e.g. error handling)
+		- Especially things you want to encourage (e.g. error handling)
 	- Preserve, create and exploit symmetry
 		- E.g. use vectors (in the physics sense) instead of enums for directions
 - Performance